georgejkaye/circuit-cj/src/utils/README.md

 # `utils` package

-This package contains helper functions used throughout the module.
+This package circuitcj.contains helper functions used throughout the module.

 ## Files